Real Life (1979 film): Plot

-Jeannette's grandmother also dies and the family enters a deep depression.
-In trying to cheer the family up, Brooks invites Jeanette to a dinner date which she declines, having changed her mind on her attraction to him.
+Jeannette's grandmother dies and the family enters a deep depression.
+Trying to cheer the family up, Brooks invites Jeanette to a dinner date which she declines, having reconsidered her attraction to him.
 Brooks then shows up to the house in a clown costume to cheer the kids, but they are at school.
-While still in costume, Brooks is asked to sit down with Warren and Jeannette, where Warren confesses to feeling a nervous breakdown.
-Brooks is dismissive of the claim, saying that it's okay to be sad and confused as long as you don't "clam up".
+While still in costume, Brooks is asked to sit down with Warren and Jeannette, where Warren confesses to fearing he may be on the verge of a nervous breakdown.
+Brooks dismisses the claim, saying that it is okay to be sad and confused as long as one does not "clam up".

-After a meeting with the doctors, some scientists from the institute and an old-timey film producer obsessed with getting movie stars involved, Dr. Cleary leaves the project, disapproving of how the family is being treated.
-The family return to a happier, more harmonious lifestyle until Cleary's book on the project is published, calling it "mind-control" and "psychological rape".
-The book attracts attention on the family from newscasters, much to the anger of Brooks and the discomfort of the Yeagers.
+After a meeting with the doctors, some scientists from the institute, and a film producer obsessed with getting movie stars involved, Dr. Cleary leaves the project, disapproving of how the family is being treated.
+The family returns to a happier, more harmonious lifestyle until Cleary's book on the project is published, calling it "mind-control" and "psychological rape".
+The book attracts attention to the family from newscasters, much to the anger of Brooks and the discomfort of the Yeagers.

-Another meeting with Dr. Hill, the institute and the film producer calls for the termination of the project.
+Dr. Hill, the institute and the film producer call for the early termination of the project.
 Brooks brings the Yeagers to the meeting and, to his surprise, they also want to end the project.
-Despite his pleas and threats for them to stay, they do not change their minds and the producer calls for the Yeagers to be paid anyway to apologize for the stress they endured.
-Brooks suggests starting the project over with the Feltons back in Wisconsin, but is turned down by the producer.
+Despite his pleas and threats for them to stay, they do not change their minds and the producer calls for the Yeagers to be paid in full to apologize for the stress they endured.

-While dressing back into the clown costume for a benefit at a children's hospital, Brooks starts losing his mind over the project.
-In a desperate attempt to find a solid ending to the film, Brooks recalls the endings of famous films and picks Gone with the Wind as the one he should copy.
-He burns down the Yeagers' house with elation in front of them, the camera crew and the scientists.
-No one is harmed.
+While dressing back into the clown costume for a benefit at a children's hospital, in a desperate attempt to find a solid ending to the film, Brooks recalls the endings of famous films and decides to copy Gone with the Wind.
+He elatedly burns down the Yeagers' house, though no one is harmed.

-An epilogue is presented in text form saying that the house was rebuilt with a tennis court added for 'appreciation', that Dr. Cleary's book sold poorly and he is now ill.
+An epilogue is presented in text form saying that the house was rebuilt with a tennis court added for 'appreciation', and that Dr. Cleary's book sold poorly and he is now ill.
 Real-life historians are invited to call 1-800-555-3824, should they want documentation on the project.